 - Multifocal lenses - both multifocal glasses and conventional multifocal soft contact lenses can slow down myopia progression to some extent.

 Several factors need to be taken into consideration when determining whether ortho-k is a suitable option for your child.
 These include age, myopia level, and general eye health.
 Many optometrists prefer ortho-k; however, they may recommend any of the methods mentioned above after assessing the best way to manage your child’s myopia.
 At Giddens Optometry we will help you find the best possible option for your child.
-Schedule an eye exam with Dr. Andrea Kozma and Dr. Stephanie Britton to evaluate how to best prevent myopia from progressing and be comfortable at the same time.
+Schedule an eye exam with Dr. Andrea Kozma and Dr. Brandon Pham to evaluate how to best prevent myopia from progressing and be comfortable at the same time.